jacomyal/domino.js/_content.md

 });
 ```

-Then, executing `d.request('getTheProperty');` will make an GET call to the indicated URL, set the received data as `theProperty` value, and dispatch a `"thePropertyUpdated"` event.
+Then, executing `d.request('getTheProperty');` will make a GET call to the indicated URL, set the received data as `theProperty` value, and dispatch a `"thePropertyUpdated"` event.

 ### Shortcuts: